tBaxter/questions-for-employers/README.md

 **How often do you offer above asking?** Can you speak with someone who got such an offer?

-More
+## More

-How does sales / operations / technology / marketing / finance work around here?
-(I.e., groups other than the one you’re interviewing for.)

-How did you get your start in this industry?
-Why do you stay?

-What keeps you up at night?
-What’s your biggest worry these days?

 What information is shared with the employees (revenues, costs, operating metrics)?
 Is this an “open book” shop, or do you play it closer to the vest?
 How is information shared?
 How do I get access to the information I need to be successful in this job?

 What is the rhythm to the work around here?
 Is there a time of year that it’s “all hands on deck” and we’re pulling all-nighters, or is it pretty consistent throughout the year?
 How about during the week / month?
 Is it pretty evenly spread throughout the week / month, or are there crunch days?

 Who are the heroes at your company?
 What characteristics do the people who are most celebrated have in common with each other?
 Conversely, what are the characteristics that are common to the promising people you hired, but who then flamed out and failed or left?

 How many people are directly or indirectly involved in creative decisions?
-What kind of tools are provided by management to help an me do my job? (machinery, computers, office supplies, etc.)?
-How often is this equipment updated?

 What kinds of tasks are routinely demanded of by management beyond the original job description?

 Despite limitations or experience with a specific task, how much emphasis is placed on successful task completion none the less?

 Does the company require a prospective employee to sign a non-complete contract?
 If so, in a few words please explain how restrictive it is.
 Is this non-compete contract negotiable?

-Do managers regularly hold 1:1s?
-What about skip levels?
-What sort of topics do they discuss?

-What’s your (or my future boss’) leadership style?

-Community involvement
-Do you contribute to open source projects?
-Which projects?
-Which teams work on open source?
-Do you work mostly in the community or do you have a private fork?

-Things to look for in real life
+## Things to look for in real life

-How is the office space physically organized?
+* How is the office space physically organized?

-Other
-What do you wish you had known when you joined this company?
-Why did you choose to join this company?
-What's the single biggest issue or problem facing the team/department/company?"
-What's currently being done to address it?

-Has there been a situation where someone raised an ethical concern?
-If so, how was it handled?
-If not, have there really not been any?

-How are disagreements solved - both technical disagreements and other kinds?
-What happens when personalities clash?

-Can you tell me about a time when you've had to let someone go?
+* Is it clean?
+Well kept?

+* Are employees expected to pay for basics (like coffee)?